CALEDONIA INVESTMENTS PLC

 - administer the Site and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;

-- keep the Site safe and secure;
+- keep the Site safe and secure; and

 - comply with legal and regulatory obligations.